swyxio/ai-notes/Monthly Notes/Dec 2023 notes.md

 	- The app keeps running in the background, only taking a screenshot/listening when activated by keyboard shortcut.
 	- I's built with NodeJS/Electron, and uses OpenAI Whisper, Vision and TTS APIs under the hood (BYO API key).
 - LlavaVision: [Bakklava + Llama.cpp](https://news.ycombinator.com/item?id=38157524) - open source Be My Eyes
+	- [related vision model demo - walking thru a complex pdf manual - that was quite popular](https://x.com/hrishioa/status/1734935026201239800?s=20) but not yet open source
 - https://github.com/gregsadetsky/sagittarius open source Gemini demo clone
 - Coffee: build and iterate on your UI 10x faster with AI https://github.com/Coframe/coffee
 - namedrop